jimmo/ncss-embedded/chapters/3-intro-electronics.md

 When the switch is open, the resistor pulls the voltage at the pin to 0V, and when it is closed, this connects the pin directly to *high* (3.3V), so we never have an undefined voltage.
 This is called a *pull-down* resistor since it pulls the voltage down to `0V`

-We can also invert the behavious of the switch by changing around the order of the switch and the resistor.
+We can also invert the behavior of the switch by changing around the order of the switch and the resistor.

 ![PullUp Switch](images/pullup_switch.png)